VirtEngine/verticedev/proposals/02-multitenant-authentication.md

 As `Openshift/Origin` supports `LDAP`, it will directly bind to the `LDAP` for authentication verification.

-This mean we need to build an authentication layer that MegamVertice can communicate for user creation, updation using REST based API or gRPC.
+This mean we need to build an authentication layer that **Nilavu** & **MOOV** can communicate for user creation, updation using REST based API or gRPC.

 Here we will build an **authserver** backed by LDAP using the same API that nilavu  uses today. **MOOV** based on *openshfit/origin* will integrate directly to the identityprovider - LDAP.